Next, Please

 Sparkling armada of promises draw near.”

 - Imagery: Imagery is used to make readers perceive things involving their five senses.
-Philip Larkin has used imagery in this poem such as “Sparkling armada of promises draw near”, “Flagged, and the figurehead wit golden tits” and “Something is always approaching; every day.”
+For example, “Sparkling armada of promises draw near”, “Flagged, and the figurehead wit golden tits” and “Something is always approaching; every day”.

 - Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different in nature.
 The poet has used ship as an extended metaphor in the poem to show how every passing day is taking us close to the expected end.